Marcocanc/TouchTracker/README.md

 5. Transfer the file to your computer
 6. In AE, select "Run Script" and select the `touchtracker.jsx` file
 7. Select the file you have transferred from your mobile device
 8. A new comp should open up with the screen and null objects representing each gesture.
+9. To attach a layer to a null objects, you can simply make it its parent
-9. Perform a screen replacement on the video recording of your device and sync the timing of your null object timeline to the video.
+10. Perform a screen replacement on the video recording of your device and sync the timing of your null object timeline to the video